It’s here! This year’s Plaistow Festival is a week-long celebration of the best of Plaistow.

 Our latest newsletter

-Attended by around 1900 people, Plaistow Summer Market Place Festival was held in Plaistow Park on Saturday 22nd July 2017.
+Last year’s Plaistow Summer Market Place Festival was held in Plaistow Park on Saturday 22nd July 2017 and attended by around 1900 people.
 The usual Plaistow Youth Market was matched by three further elements – a collection of community information and activity stalls, a performance stage showcasing local talent, and a range of fun activities including Sumo Suits and pedal carts in the centre of the park.

 The event was organised and funded jointly by Plaistow South Big Local and LBN Plaistow Community Neighbourhood, with further contributions from Park Lives, West Ham United Foundation, and Tesco.